PubNubDevelopers/solutions-chat-widget/README.md

 To create a 1:1 chat, select just one other user and press 'Create'.
 To create a group, select 2 or more additional collaborators.

-**Demo Limitations:** (see *) This demo caps the number of group members at 10, but the Chat SDK's limit is 100 members.
+**Demo Limitations †:** This demo caps the number of group members at 10, but the Chat SDK's limit is 100 members.
 Note that if you need more than 100 people in a channel, you should be using a `public` channel

 ## Private Groups